heinzi1991/Bachelor-Thesis/README.md

     * "Left Mouse" => click on a tower and you can change the attributes of this tower category
     * "Right Mouse " => click on a tower and you can see akk important information about this tower

+### Playable Versions
+In the folder executables there are two playbale versions:

+ * Windows = blabalabal
+ * Mac = blabalbla

+Also there is a playable version of the simulator on [itch.io](https://heinzi.itch.io/tower-defense-simulator).

 ### Some information about this simulator